The Problem - Robocalls

 SHAKEN/STIR is a suite of protocols and procedures intended to combat spoofed Robocalls by using authenticated Caller ID.

 SHAKEN (Signature-based Handling of Asserted Information using toKENs) is a specification designed to implement the STIR (Secure Telephony Identity Revisited) protocol, which ensures carrier interoperability to enable end-to-end call authentication.
-This means that calls from Providers, such as Talkdesk, will need to be signed with a digital certificate to verify the authenticity of the originating caller.
+This means that calls will need to be signed with a digital certificate to verify the authenticity of the originating caller.

 There are three possible levels of verification (often referred to as attestation):